November 24, 2025

 When President Biden was serving as a U.S. Senator, he spoke about the importance of America’s democratic ally Israel, saying, “Were there not an Israel, the United States of America would have to invent an Israel to protect her interest in the [Middle East].”

-How much aid does the U.S. provide to Israel?
+How much aid does the U.S. currently provide to Israel?

-First, it’s important to know that America’s annual support for Israel – $12.5 billion – represents less than 0.00001% of U.S. federal spending.
+First, it’s important to know that America’s annual support for Israel – nearly $4 billion – represents less than 0.00001% of U.S. federal spending.
 Last year, assistance to Israel accounted for just five percent of America’s foreign aid spending.

-The current agreement, the 2016 MOU, that directs aid to Israel, was negotiated in 2016 by President Obama and his administration.
-At $3.8 billion a year, it is the largest such agreement between the U.S. and Israel and follows similar commitments signed by the Bill Clinton and George W. Bush administrations.
+The current agreement, the 2016 MOU, and follows similar commitments signed by the Bill Clinton and George W. Bush administrations.

 How does the U.S. ensure human rights violations don’t happen using U.S. weapons?

-Israel’s critics have increasingly called on the Biden administration to condition U.S. aid to the Jewish state.
+Israel’s critics have increasingly called for the conditioning of U.S. aid to the Jewish state.
 The truth is that all U.S. security aid is already, and automatically, subject to stringent conditions regarding its use.
 The more than 100 countries, including Israel, that receive military aid from the U.S. must all be compliant with the Leahy Law, a series of provisions in U.S. foreign assistance laws that prohibit the U.S. State and Defense Departments from providing military assistance to foreign militaries that have committed gross violations of human rights.

 Named for Senator Patrick Leahy of Vermont, the law requires the U.S. government to periodically vet foreign security forces and individuals for human rights violations before providing them with assistance or training.
 This vetting process aims to ensure that U.S. assistance does not inadvertently support individuals or groups involved in human rights abuses.